What you will learn from reading this article:

 Effective communication means thinking in patterns

-The key to winning people over and getting them to say “YES!” is understanding how communication models actually work.
-Tony’s model of a football field that we outline here shows not just how to communicate effectively with the most power order for crafting your message, but also how much time should be devoted to each step.
+Tony’s model of a football field that we outline here shows not just how to communicate effectively with the most powerful order for crafting your message, but also how much time should be devoted to each step of the communication process.
 The yardage shows you what proportion each step takes, so 40 yards = 40% of the total communication time.

 Step 1: Build identification and rapport (+40 yards)

 Sometimes you instantly have a good rapport with someone; other times, it takes time and effort to develop.
 Rapport comes from feeling like we have something in common with another person, and making the most of that good energy.
-When we think we have things in common, we’re more comfortable; when more comfortable, the more we enjoy being with others.
-Building rapport includes questions that are the backbone of small talk: where people come from, what they do, even talking about the weather.
+When we think we have things in common, we’re more comfortable; when we’re more comfortable, the more we enjoy being with others.
+Building rapport includes asking questions that are the backbone of small talk: Where people come from, what they do and uncovering any shared commonalities or interests.

-But the real secret of building rapport lies in the nonverbal.
-How you use your body makes up 93% of what people respond to, so its critical for effective communication.
+But the real secret of building rapport lies in how you nonverbally communicate with people.
+How you use your body makes up 93% of what people respond to, so it’s critical for effective communication.
 This is why mirroring – where you match someone’s body movements, energy level, even breathing pattern – is a widely used technique to get people on your side.
 Start by following the person’s movements as a way to establish a connection.
 Are their legs crossed?
 Cross yours.
 Do they talk with their hands?
 Do the same.
-A quick test for physical rapport is changing your own position and seeing if they follow you.
+A quick test for physical rapport is changing your own position and seeing if they follow your lead.
 If so, you’re generating major rapport.
 If not, keep mirroring and try again a little later.

-With this first step, you’re creating the solid base by getting your audience to identify with you.
+With this first step, you’re creating the solid foundation you need to get your audience to identify with you.
 You’re connecting with your audience and building trust.
-This step takes the most time and is the most important part of any quality communication interaction.
+This step takes the most time and is the most important part of effective communication.
 Your goal is to get your audience to identify and relate to you (and your message) right up front.
-Your want them thinking, “me too” as they process your message instead of saying, “so what?”
+You want them thinking, “Me too” as they process your message, instead of saying, “So what?”

-You often see politicians using these techniques.
+You often see politicians use these techniques.
 It’s why, to connect with voters, they talk about their childhood or struggles they’ve overcome.
-If you’re able to get whoever you’re talking to, whether one person or a whole auditorium, to unconsciously think “yes, yes, yes” and you’re well on your way to Step 2 of how to communicate effectively.
+If you’re able to get whoever you’re talking to, whether it’s one person or a whole auditorium, to subconsciously think “Yes, yes, yes,” then you’re well on your way to mastering Step 2 of how to communicate effectively.

 Step 2: Logic & reason (+10 yards)

 With your audience on your side, it’s now time to bring out the facts or the basis of your point.
 What’s the core message you need to get across?
 You’ll want to give them just enough of the details to justify an emotional decision.
-Remember: people make decisions for emotional reasons, but they need to always be able to justify them with logic and maintain the belief that they are the master of their emotions.
-Effective communication involves helping your cause by giving them the logic they need to create this justification.
-Laying out your details and facts also proves that you can provide the solution they seek, and can express your message clearly, which establishes you as a credible source for whatever you’re advocating.
+Remember: People make many decisions for emotional reasons, but to create sustainable choices, they always need to be able to justify them with logic and maintain the belief that they are the master of their emotions.
+Effective communication involves helping your cause by giving them the logic they need up front to create this justification.
+Laying out your details and facts up front also proves that you can provide the solution they seek, and can express your message clearly, which establishes you as a credible source for whatever you’re advocating.

 Step 3: Attack & confess (+25 yards)

 You’re never going to enter a room where everyone agrees with you 100%.
 Anticipating objections or problems gives you more power to overcome them.
-By articulating the possible objections your audience could have, you show empathy and smarts.
-Chances are you learned this on your high school debate team or in speech class – it’s a tried and true effective communication technique for winning people over.
+By articulating the possible objections your audience could have, you also show empathy and intelligence.
+Chances are, you learned this on your high school debate team or in speech class – it’s one of the tried and true effective communication techniques for winning people over.
 By anticipating objections and preparing yourself for any counter-arguments that may come up, you’re also strengthening your own point of view and demonstrating that you know your point inside and out to your audience.

-- Show the consequences.
 Claim that you had the same objections initially and attack yourself for it.
 In this phase your outcome is for the audience to realize the “hell if they don’t”– what is the consequence to them if they don’t follow through/take your suggestion?
 One way to accomplish this step is relating what happened to you before you took action.
 Providing an anecdote can do away with the audience’s doubt while simultaneously making you seem more relatable.

 Step 4: Solution (+24 yards)

 You’re almost to the end!
 Now it’s time to lay out your solution to the challenges you just brought up in Step 3.
 Effective communication means showing a vision not of everything that can go wrong, but of all that can go right.
-Help whoever you’re talking to think about all the positives and benefits if they take action/follow through.
-Another pro tip: use the negative consequences for contrast – they’ll make the positives seem even better by comparison.
+Help whoever you’re talking to think about all the positives and benefits they’ll receive if they take action/follow through.
+Another pro tip: Use the negative consequences for contrast – they’ll make the positives seem even better by comparison.

-Here too is time to pick up the pace so that you gather enough momentum for the final step that effective communication needs.
+Now is the time to pick up the pace so that you gather enough momentum for the final step that effective communication requires.

 Step 5: Ask for the action (final inches)

-Now you ask for the action you want.
+Finally, you ask for the action you want.
 How to communicate effectively is not possible if you don’t have a clear resolution in mind.
 What was it that you want your audience to do?
 Are you asking them to buy a product, care about a cause or donate their time or money?
 Are you communicating with your partner about making a major financial decision?
 By this point your audience is sold on the power of following through – you’ve highlighted the things that make your solution logical and made your audience feel good by connecting with them.
-However, don’t take it for granted that they’ll always come along – ask for follow-through by requesting a specific commitment.
-That could be something as simple as a phone call or email or on the scale of a major investment of money and/or time.
+However, don’t take it for granted that they’ll always do what you want them to – ask for follow-through by requesting a specific commitment.
+That could be something as simple as a phone call or an email address or on the scale of a major investment, like their money and/or time.
 In personal communication, your ask might involve your partner checking with you before making a big decision or being more gentle with you when you’re upset.
-This last step shows you how effective your communication has been; now get out there and do it again!
+This last step shows you if you’ve achieved your effective communication goals; now get out there and do it again!

 Ready to be the most effective communicator you can be?

 Discover how to overcome setbacks, lead confidently and take your communication skills to the next level with Tony Robbins’ Re-Awaken the Giant Within e-book.